Skip to content

 • EAS Update: Address small bugs and push quick fixes directly to end-users.

-Expo Router deserves special mention.
-It brings file-based routing to React Native, which is something I have wanted for years.
-Define your screens as files in an app/ directory, and the router handles navigation, deep linking, and URL support automatically:
+Expo Router brings file-based routing to React Native, something I had wanted for years.
+Screens live as files in an app/ directory, while the router handles navigation, deep links, and URLs:

 app/